 - Don’t Test Heat with Hands – While waiting for something to cool down, never test the temperature by tapping it with your fingers.
 This is a bad habit people develop at home, but at work the temperatures can be so high that they cause near instant burns.

 - Expect Machines to Engage – Employees should always assume that the machinery could engage at any moment.
 Whether it is due to a malfunction, a mistake from a co-worker, or any other reason, it is always possible that the machine will engage, so keep hands and fingers well away.
-Posting safety signs or safety labels (such as the one shown here) help to remind employees to exercise caution when working around energized machinery.
+Posting safety signs or safety labels help to remind employees to exercise caution when working around energized machinery.

 - Always Use Safety Features – Most machines have a variety of safety options, many of which are rarely used.
 Employees should always engage the safety options whenever putting their hands or fingers into an area where they could be injured.

 - Double Check Electric – When working on repairing a machine, double check to ensure the electricity has been disengaged.
 When possible, use a lock-out system where the individual working on the machine is the only one who can restore power.

 - Know Where Your Hands will Go – When working with tools, it is important to understand where your hands will go if they slip.
 If using a hammer, for example, and your hands slip, they could continue down into a hazardous area.
 Understanding where the momentum will lead can help to make smarter decisions on how tools are used.

 - Use the Right Tools – When using the wrong tools for a job, employees expose themselves to unexpected risks.
 Tools are specifically designed to perform certain tasks, and when used for other things they may break or cause injury.